 3- The language required for use in this project is Java.
 Select it to continue.

-It should be noted that in this project that we are creating, we are going to play an audio file in the background, so that when the desired activity is closed or new activities are opened, the playback does not stop and continues.
+In this project that we are creating, we are going to play an audio file in the background so that when the desired activity is closed or new activities are opened, the playback does not stop and continues.

 4- We create three Buttons in the Active Layout section of the created project.